Program Overview

 Aaron Calkins is the Chief of Staff for Congressman Eric Burlison.
 He previously served as Legislative Director and Counsel for Congressman Andy Biggs and Raul Labrador.
 His experience in the executive branch includes serving as the Deputy Assistant Secretary in the Office of Legislative Affairs at the Department of Homeland Security and as Chief of Staff for the United States Citizenship and Immigration Services.

-Mike Connolly is Founder and Principal of Inkling Communications, where he has provides writing and strategic services to candidates, senior executive branch officials, U.S. Senators and Representatives, major corporations and nonprofits, the Republican National Committee, and others.
+Mike Connolly is Founder and Principal of Inkling Communications, where he provides writing and strategic services to candidates, senior executive branch officials, U.S. Senators and Representatives, major corporations and nonprofits, the Republican National Committee, and others.
 He served multiple stints on Capitol Hill, last serving as Deputy Chief of Staff to Senator Mike Lee.

 Beverly Hallberg is the Founder and President of District Media Group.
 Hallberg is an expert media coach, lecturer, and public speaker dedicated to coaching others to be their "best self" for both print and broadcast media.
 She is a Fellow at the Independent Women's Forum, a guest columnist for The Daily Signal, Washington Examiner, and The Hill and is a frequent contributor on Fox News.